uniQIndividual/zstd-jsonl-filter/README.md

 Although zstd-jsonl-filter is usually CPU bound when reading from an NVMe, that can quickly change for other sources.
 Reading from network storage or hard drives can be a bottleneck.
 You can set ``max_threads`` to change the number of simultaneous file operations if that impacts your source medium.

-Write speeds depends on how many entires are filtered, your storage speed and if compression is used.
+Write speeds depend on how many entries are filtered, your storage speed and if compression is used.
 By default zstd-jsonl-filter writes to a 100 MB buffer which you can adjust as needed.

 # Donate